Do you find yourself in love with Asian food but not thrilled with soy sauce? Welcome to the world of coconut aminos.

 - Most soy sauce sold in the U.S. is made of a synthetic fermentation process called “acid hydrolyzation” in order to lengthen the product’s shelf life.

-- It usually contains monosodium glutamate (MSG), a food additive that can cause radical hormone fluctuations, brain damage, impaired learning and even retinal damage.
+- It usually contains monosodium glutamate (MSG), a food additive that can cause health issues in some people (but usually only at very high quantities).

 - It’s loaded with sodium, containing around 300 milligrams per teaspoon.